Archive for November, 2007

 If you're still at all concerned about loss of muscle tone or control, the Kegel exercise is not only a great way for women to build greater vaginal muscle control, but it also tones your anal sphincter muscle as well.
 If you're not familiar with how to do a Kegel, just squeeze your pelvic muscles as though you're trying to "hold it" when you really have to pee … you'll notice your anus tightens along with everything else.
 A few Kegels a day, and any lingering worries about bowel control are history.

 Now … as for enemas.
 Personally, I prefer using a small enema (also known as an anal douche) beforehand, for exactly the reason you mention.
 I also recommend using a condom for convenience as well as disease prevention.
 I even use condoms on my toys for anal play.
 Clean up afterward?
-Toss the condom, give everything a good once-over with an anti-bacterial cleaning wipe, and you're done.
+Toss the condom, give everything a good once-over with a genital-friendly anti-bacterial cleaning wipe (Regular hand cleaning wipes might be too harsh for sensitive areas, and baby wipes smell like … well … baby wipes.
+Not too sexy, IMO.), and you're done.
 Unless you're playing in the shower (or you are turned on by the mess), I think "preventative hygiene" is definitely the way to go.

 Learn to Talk Dirty in Bed … it's fun!